Body found in search for missing woman in California desert - NewsBreak

 Body found in search for missing woman in California desert

 YUCCA VALLEY, Calif.
 (AP) — Searchers in Southern California have found a body in the Yucca Valley desert, two months after a 30-year-old woman disappeared in the area.
-The San Bernardino County Sheriff’s Department announced Sunday that the human remains were found in rugged terrain in the open desert on Saturday.
-Now the coroner’s office is working to identify them and determine a cause of death.www.newjerseynewsnetwork.com
+The San Bernardino County Sheriff’s Department says the human remains were found in rugged terrain.
+The coroner’s office is working to identify them.
+Authorities say Lauren Cho, who is from New Jersey, walked away from a rental house in June.
+The case of Cho, who is Korean American, gained new attention last month in the wake of the search for Gabby Petito.
+Many complained the level of public attention on the missing white woman wasn’t the same for missing people of color.abc17news.com

 Comments / 0